MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 Scripts are blocks of R code with well-defined inputs and outputs.
 While scripts are technically also repository-managed files, scripts differ from other repository-managed files as they perform a very specific function that can be exposed as an executable on the API.

 >Important!
 Repository-managed scripts are files in the repository so all API calls described in the section Working with Repository Files are available to create and manage repository-managed scripts.

-###Repository-Managed Shell Scripts

-The Repository Shell Script APIs provide some shell script-specific functionality for repository-managed shell scripts.

-Shell scripts can be .sh, .csh, .bash, or .bat files.

-While shell scripts are technically also repository-managed files, shell scripts differ from other repository-managed files as they are executable on the DeployR server.

-Due to the special security concerns associated with excuting shell scripts on the DeployR server only shell scripts owned by ADMINISTRATOR users can be executed on this API call.
-Any attempt to execute a shell script stored in the repository that is not owned by an ADMINISTRATOR user will be rejected.

-Access to repository-managed shell scripts is controlled by the standard set of private, restricted, shared and public DeployR repository access controls on a file-by-file basis.

-####Working with the Repository Shell Script APIs

-The Repository Shell Script APIs provide some shell script-specific functionality for repository-managed shell scripts.
-Shell scripts can be .sh, .csh, .bash, or .bat files.

-While shell scripts are technically also repository-managed files, shell scripts differ from other repository-managed files as they are executable on the DeployR server.

-Due to the special security concerns associated with excuting shell scripts on the DeployR server only shell scripts owned by ADMINISTRATOR users can be executed on this API call.
-Any attempt to execute a shell script stored in the repository that is not owned by an ADMINISTRATOR user will be rejected.

-Access to repository-managed shell scripts is controlled by the standard set of private, restricted, shared and public DeployR repository access controls on a file-by-file basis.

 ## Event Stream